UKVeteran/Mechanical-Ventilation-Prediction/README.md

 ![MVPPredictor](https://github.com/UKVeteran/Mechanical-Ventilation-Prediction/assets/39216339/b212164b-00c3-4bb9-9224-382b1c6ad8f0)

 # Future Work: Refining The Model
+Improvements at 2 levels:
+• Data
+• Deep Learning Models
+## Data
+1. Feature Engineering: Consider whether there are additional features we can engineer from the data that might help the model.
+Sometimes, domain-specific feature engineering can significantly improve model performance.
+2. More Data: Consider comorbidities like
+• emphysema
+• asthma
+• pneumonia
+• COPD
+• pulmonary edema
+• bronchitis
+• cystic fibrosis

+## Deep Learning Models

-## Example 1: Adding More Dense Layers
+### Example 1: Adding More Dense Layers

 Epoch 164/200  <br>
 95/95 [==============================] - 24s 252ms/step - loss: 0.4476 - val_loss: 0.4716 - lr: 8.2890e-05

-## Example 2: Changing The Optimizer: RMSprop Optimizer
+### Example 2: Changing The Optimizer: RMSprop Optimizer

 RMSprop is a gradient-based optimization technique used in training neural networks.
 It was proposed by the father of back-propagation, Geoffrey Hinton.
 Gradients of very complex functions like neural networks have a tendency to either vanish or explode as the data propagates through the function.
 RMSprop was developed